sistedes/handle.generator/README.md

-# Sistedes digital Library Tools
+# Sistedes Digital Library Tools

 Tools for the Sistedes digital library.